wessim23/Backend/README.md

             sens: asc
 ```

-Open the `Repository/TicketRepository` file and add the following configuration:
+Open the `Repository/TicketRepository` file and add the following code:

 ```php
 <?php